 Slowly but surely my loan was eventually paid off, then I began to attack the mortgage.
 There were several things that I did to pay off my mortgage.
 The bank that I had a mortgage with offered what they call 20 + 20.
 This is a prepayment option where you can increase your mortgage payments by 20% each year as well as pay an additional 20% of your original principal balance each year.
 I took full advantage of this program.

 I’ve gotten several raises at work over the past few years and rather than increasing my life style, I took that extra money and every three months I would make an additional payment on my mortgage.
 What’s great about additional payments is that it all gets applied to your principal balance, unlike a regular mortgage payment which is principal and interest.

 Interest rates played a huge factor in getting rid of my mortgage as well.
 I kept a close eye on where interest rates were headed.
 The moment interest rates dipped, I did what is called a Blend & Extend.
 This is where I blended my mortgage rate with the going rate to get a lower rate.
 I did this several times throughout my mortgage.
 I kept my mortgage payments the same so more of my mortgage payment would go towards principal and less to interest which would allow me to pay it off sooner.

 One last thing before I forget is payment frequencies.
 I set my mortgage payments at bi-weekly versus monthly.
 Bi-weekly payments allowed me to make 26 payments per year, which helped me to pay down my mortgage faster.
 I paid half a payment every two weeks instead of a full payment monthly.
 Since I made two extra payments per year I paid extra on my principal and less on interest.
-Bi-weekly payments also helped me to stay organized because I scheduled my mortgage payment to come out of my account the day after I got paid.
+Bi-weekly mortgage payments also helped me to stay organized because I scheduled my mortgage payment to come out of my account the day after I got paid.
 Budgeting became a whole lot easier when I did this!